Hermansky–Pudlak syndrome: Causes

-HPS1, AP3B1, HPS3, HPS4, HPS5, HPS6, DTNBP1 and Biogenesis of Lysosome-related Organelles Complex (BLOC1, BLOC1S2 and BLOC3) are associated with Hermansky–Pudlak syndrome.

 In autosomal recessive disorders, the condition does not appear unless a person inherits two copies of the defective gene responsible for the disorder, one copy coming from each parent.
 If an individual receives one normal gene and one gene for the disorder, the person will be a carrier for the disease, but usually will not show symptoms.
 The risk of transmitting the disease to the children of a couple, both of whom are carriers for a recessive disorder, is 25 percent.
 Fifty percent of their children risk being carriers of the disease, but generally will not show symptoms of the disorder.
 Twenty-five percent of their children may receive both normal genes, one from each parent, and will be genetically normal (for that particular trait).
 The risk is the same for each pregnancy.